nightscout/trio-docs/docs/EN/operate/build.md

 ### Update Open-iAPS with CLI

-Use finder to locate the directory where the Build_iAPS script saved the code.
+Use finder to locate the directory where the BuildOpen-iAPS script saved the code.
 The directory is named after the branch with the date and time for the download:

-* Released (main) branch: Downloads/Build_iAPS/iAPS_main-[date-time]/iAPS
+* Released (main) branch: Downloads/BuildOpen-iAPS/Open-iAPS_main-[date-time]/Open-iAPS
-    * Example: ~/Downloads/Build_iAPS/iAPS_main-220122-1352/iAPS
+    * Example: ~/Downloads/BuildOpen-iAPS/Open-iAPS_main-220122-1352/Open-iAPS
-* Development (dev) branch: Downloads/Build_iAPS/iAPS_dev-[date-time]/iAPS
+* Development (dev) branch: Downloads/BuildOpen-iAPS/Open-iAPS_dev-[date-time]/Open-iAPS
-    * Example: ~/Downloads/Build_iAPS/iAPS_dev-220108-1827/iAPS
+    * Example: ~/Downloads/BuildOpen-iAPS/Open-iAPS_dev-220108-1827/Open-iAPS

 Use finder to open a Terminal window at the Open-iAPS directory by right-clicking on it and selecting `New Terminal at Folder`.